Accept Apple Pay

 3. Pay using one of the Apple test card details.

-4. Log in to Genesis.
+4. Log in to the Gateway Console.

 5. In the navigation menu, go to Payment transactions.